CUQI-DTU/CUQIpy/docs/user/getting_started.rst

 Installation
 ------------

 Before installing CUQIpy, We highly recommend creating a new Python environment using conda.
 This will ensure that CUQIpy's dependencies do not interfere with other Python packages you may have installed.
-Here we choose `cuqipy` as the environment's name and also install pip in it.
+Here we choose `cuqipy` as the environment's name and also install pip in it with the following command

 .. code-block:: sh